 - 1. No employee of the Association will take on legal or financial authority. (i.e. power of attorney, trustee, executor, co-signing at a bank).
 Exceptions to this will be brought to the Board of Directors for decision-making. - 2.
 If an employee is asked to assume any of these roles, every effort will be made to support the person to find someone else who is able and willing to take on these roles. - 3.
 If a person using Association services requests help with managing their personal finances, the Association will support the person to keep financial records.
-Employees will receive information on the risks and responsibilities of providing financial management for people supported. - 4.
+Employees will receive information on the risks and responsibilities of providing financial management for people supported.
+For children and youth, the Association must adhere to the regulations set out by the Child, Youth and Family Services Act. - 4.
 The person using Association services will sign consent to have help to manage their personal finances and will be asked to sign an agreement that a third party will review their financial records to safeguard both the person using services and staff of the Association. - 5.
 If the Association is assisting someone with their personal finances, their support plan will contain their specific information on how they choose to document financial transaction, how accounting is set up and monitored and how the person will access funds.
 It will also have information on the person's assets and how to protect them.
 Area. - 6.
 The Association will share information with people and their families about wills, trusts, power of attorney, etc.